wmbusmeters/wmbusmeters/README.md

           named dir/meter_name, containing the latest reading.
     --meterfiles defaults dir to /tmp.
     --oneshot wait for an update from each meter, then quit.
+    --exitafter=23h program exits after running for twenty hours, or 10m for ten minutes or 5s for five seconds.

 Specifying auto as the device will automatically look for usb wmbus dongles on /dev/im871a and /dev/amb8465.